faster-cpython/ideas/pystats_docs.md

   more than 5 stack frames.
 - Trace stack underflow: A potential trace is abandoned because it pops more frames than it pushes.
-- Trace too long: A potential trace is abandoned because it is longer than the buffer.
+- Trace too long: A potential trace is truncated because it is longer than the buffer.
 - Trace too short: A potential trace is abandoned because it is too short.
 - Inner loop found: A potential trace is truncated because it has an inner loop.
 - Recursive call: A potential trace is abandoned because is has a recursive